roc-lang/rbt/docs/adrs/001-the-lowest-common-denominator-of-job-isolation.md

-# ADR 001: Job Isolation
+# ADR 001: The Lowest Common Denominator of Job Isolation

 When you're running a build, there are a lot of things that can interfere with reproducibility: